sarvodaya-network/sarvodaya.eu/library/flosha/anti-fashion-revolte.md

 Dieses Produkt, dieses Shirt, scheint völlig unpersönlich zu sein und völlig unschuldig, wenn es in diesem Laden herumhängt.
 Das ist es aber nicht.
 Es hat die Welt bereist und ging durch dutzende von menschlichen Händen.
 Warme menschliche Hände und kalte Hände von Maschinen, die solche Hände ersetzen (die jetzt auch kalt sind, weil sie deretwegen aussterben).

 Es stand ein Bauer hinter der Baumwolle; jetzt nicht mehr, weil auch er durch Maschinen ersetzt wurde.
-Bienen sorgten einst dafür, dass diese Baumwolle blüht, aber weil man die Bienen durch Gift mancherorts ausgerottet hat, schickt man jetzt Menschen (und wiederum Kinder) auf die Felder, um die Baumwolle von Hand zu bestäuben.
+Bienen sorgten einst dafür, dass diese Baumwolle blüht, aber weil man die Bienen durch modernes Gift vielerorts ausgerottet hat, schickt man jetzt Menschen (und wiederum Kinder) auf die Felder, um die Baumwolle von Hand zu bestäuben.
 Das ist die schöne neue Welt, die unser Fortschritt uns gebracht hat.

+[Reflektiere ebenso über die anderen Prozesse!]

+Es stand eine Maschine hinter dem Spinnen des Garns, eine Maschine hinter dem Weben des Stoffs, zwei Maschinen, wegen derer abertausende von Spinnern und Webern überall auf der Welt verhungert sind und dazu gezwungen wurden, aus ihrer Unabhängigkeit heraus in die Abhängigkeit als Fabrikarbeiter zu gehen; sie sind auch der Grund, aus dem abertausende Menschen in Indien heute immernoch am Existenzminimum leben.

+[DE exklusiv]
+Vor diesem menschengemachten Leid ist man auch in Deutschland nicht verschont geblieben.

+es stehen die Näherinnen hinter dem Nähen des Kleidungsstücks, die Färber hinter der Farbe desselben,

 There was the peasant behind the cotton (now not even that, as a machine replaced him too), there was the machine behind the yarn, there was the machine behind the weaving, there was the sewer behind the sewing, there was the dyer behind the colour, there was the driver and the captain and the carrier and the next driver and the next carrier.
 And finally it ended in my hands.
 It was shipped from a country of poor people, where some have barely enough cloth to cover themselves, into a country of rich people, where some have enough clothing in their closet to cloth an entire village.
 And I paid 15€.
 What is 15€ for such decadence?
 Every single person involved in its production has to be paid from this money, but the company ordering the production and the store selling it will get most of it.
 If this is so, how much money will remain for each of them for the shirt that I now wear?
 Can you imagine?
 What does the sewer and the dyer and every single driver get from these 15€?
 I would be suprised if it's more than nothing.
 And I, by buying it, am responsible for it.